Jurrell Casey: Professional career

+Pre-draft

 Casey was one of 26 defensive tackles to receive an invitation to the NFL Scouting Combine in Indianapolis, Indiana.
-He completed all of the combine drills and had a slower 40-yard dash than expected, after running in the 4.93-5.08 range before the combine.
+He completed all of the combine drills and had a slower 40-yard dash than expected, after running in the 4.93–5.08 range before the combine.
 On March 30, 2011, Casey attended USC's pro day, along with Tyron Smith, Jordan Cameron, Butch Lewis, Ronald Johnson, Mitch Mustain, Shareece Wright, Malcolm Smith, Allen Bradford, C. J. Gable, David Ausberry, Stanley Havili, Mike Morgan, and six other prospects.
 He ran the 40-yard dash (4.97), 20-yard dash (2.88), and 10-yard dash (1.75) and lowered his time in all three, while also running positional drills for scouts and team representatives from 31 NFL teams, that included head coaches Jason Garrett (Cowboys) and Hue Jackson (Raiders).
 At the conclusion of the pre-draft process, Casey was projected to be a second or third round pick.
 He was ranked the seventh best defensive tackle by Bleacher Report and the 11th best defensive tackle prospect in the draft by NFLDraftScout.com.

-Tennessee Titans (2011–2019)
+Tennessee Titans

 2011–2013: Early career and Second–Team All-Pro

-The Tennessee Titans selected Casey in the third round (77th overall) of the 2011 NFL Draft.
+The Tennessee Titans selected Casey in the third round (77th overall) of the 2011 NFL draft.
 He was the 19th defensive linemen selected in 2011.
 On July 29, 2011, the Tennessee Titans signed Casey to a four-year, $2.73 million contract.